Perth Public Health Officer Training Program

 • possession of / or substantial progression towards a higher degree in Public Health or a public-health related field

-• evidence of the applicant's right to work in Australia for the duration of the traineeship (eg: Australian or New Zealand passport or Australian birth certificate, citizenship certificate, or permanent residency visa).
+• evidence of the applicant's right to work in Australia for the duration of the traineeship (eg. Australian or New Zealand passport or Australian birth certificate, citizenship certificate, or permanent residency visa).

 Training structure

-In 2024, the program will consist of two five-month blocks with each block covering four to six of the core competency areas.
+The program will consist of two five-month blocks with each block covering four to six of the core competency areas.
 Teaching will be in the form of a monthly four-to-five-hour session of structured teaching and learning activities, which will cover several teaching topics.
 Activities will include a mix of lectures, guest speakers, workshops and group work.

 At the conclusion of each block, trainees will participate in a scenario exercise which will allow them to use the skills and knowledge gained during that five-month period (mega scenarios).